D1ang/DIGIdesigner/README.md

 To run locally, you can clone this repository directly into the editor of your choice by pasting the link into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

+A png file is provided named "dukes.png" in the assets/img folder to test the upload and design feature.

 ## Credits